jyw-atgithub/jyw-atgithub/README.md

 - Plant biology.
 Although I am gaining many bioinformatics, I still preserve my heart of a naturalist.
 - Other wet lab: PCR, pulsed field gel electrophoresis, HMW DNA extraction ..... and most of the basics.
 No proteomics so far.
 I have done mouse works while I was a medical student but this is not my type.
 - Coding: I view myself as a biology and bioinformatic "user" instead of a developer, so I am good at finding adequate tools and connect them together.
 Bash script is used most frequently.
 Of course, programming in R is essential as well while tidyverse is my favorite.
 Sometimes, Python helps.
 - Petting cute animals, in cluding Shiba inu, corgi, golden retriver, cat, rabbit and more.
+Plant-like animals fascinate me.
+Who knows how to grow *Trichoplax* ?
+- These are not my favorites: worms, spiders, reptiles (yes, including dinosaurs), amphibians and some primates.

 ### My Projects in PhD training
 1. **Fish genome** We found some digestive enzyme genes (amylase, trypsin, lipase, chitinases) displayed inter-species variation and its correlated with their diet.
 We are about to submit it to the journal.